KarlVM12/Interactive-Lab-Hub/Lab 5/README.md

 ### Part C: Test the interaction prototype

-Now flight test your interactive prototype and **note down your observations**:
-For example:
 1. When does it what it is supposed to do?
+   - works well in lit up rooms with direct upper body view and correctly identifies upright vs slouched positions when facing the camera
-1. When does it fail?
+2. When does it fail?
+   - if the background is noisy, father from camera, out of the frame of the camera, if seated at a different angle
-1. When it fails, why does it fail?
+3. When it fails, why does it fail?
+   - Not critical, user just might face posture issues if not classified properly over time.
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?
+   - Other scenarios would be obstructions like your arms being crossed or objecs blocking the camera, multiple people in the frame, interference in the background, and shifts in lighting.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
+   - In some ways the user would be, the system provides visible feedback so the user should be able to show inconsistences in real time.
+But if the misclassification is obvious or disruptive, the user might not recognize the false positives or negatives
-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?
+   -  The impact would be pretty low, the system might falsely prompt the user to sit up when they are already in good posture, which might be sligthly annoying.
+It wouldn't cause any harm or block interactions or anything else.
-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?
+   - A couple ways to fix this: Require posture classification to occur only after classifying it an N number of times (like 5 times classifying slouching during 10 second interval), let the user set their baseline for good posture first, and maybe also display system's confidence in classifying your posture
-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.
+   - The best optimization would be to make each classification of poor posture vs good posture user & their environment specific

 ### Part D
 ### Characterize your own Observant system